mikekitckchan/CTF-Checklist/checkpoint.md

 # Csrf
 ```
 1. Check if a random number with same length would be valid for csrf token
+2. Check if empty csrf token can be treated as valid
+3. Check if changing POST request to GET request can disregard the csrf token and successfully changing info.
-2. Check if csrf token are tight to session
+4. Check if csrf token are tight to session
-2. Check if csrf token can be reused
+5. Check if csrf token can be reused in other sessions.
-3. Check if csrf token can be decoded using base64, md5, sha256 etc.
+6. Check if csrf token can be decoded using base64, md5, sha256 etc.
 ```

 <a name="useraccount"></a>